-This page contains a map showing the location of our office premises; our contact details; office closing dates; information on the various ways in which you can contact us, including a link to a contact form; information organisers should read before inviting the EDPS to an event; and some important security information to read before filling in the contact form.
+This page contains a map showing the location of our office premises; our contact details; office closing dates; information on the various ways in which you can contact us, including a link to a contact form; information organisers should read before inviting the EDPS to an event; information on EDPS' patronage of events; and some important security information to read before filling in the contact form.

 Postal address: Rue Wiertz 60, B-1047 Brussels